JuliaAstro/CFITSIO.jl/docs/src/index.md

 !!! warning
     Note that these functions do not check if the file is still open before trying to access it.
 A segmentation fault can result from trying to operate on a closed file.
-(The main FITSIO interface always checks if the file is open before any operation.)

 The following tables give the correspondances between CFITSIO "types",